amabdallah/WaM-DaM/02UseCases/UseCases/Data_Sources.md

 | **Data types**   | Content Cell  | Content Cell  | Content Cell  | Content Cell  | Content Cell  |
 |**Scenarios**    | Content Cell  | Content Cell  | Content Cell  | Content Cell  | Content Cell  |
 | **Connections (links)** | Content Cell  | Content Cell  | Content Cell  | Content Cell  | Content Cell  |

+These data sources have different native syntax and use different semantics to describe their data.
+Differences in semantics are prevalent through attribute names like SURF_AREA, Area_mi, and surface area.
+Terms like dam, waterbody, reservoir, and lake in some cases, all refer to the same man-made open structure that stores surface water.
+For syntax differences in network connectivity, WEAP uses start and end nodes for its links to indicate the directing of flow the connectivity of links.
+We accessed the schematic of the model’s network through the Node and Arc shapefiles that stored in the WEAP database.
+The Stream’s Dataset however, stores the connectivity matrix implicitly in ArcGIS.
+So we extracted the geospatial coordinates of start and end nodes for each stream segment using ArcGIS.

+There are also significant differences in data format and syntax as well.
+The WEAP model uses a mix of proprietary database and CSV files to manage and store its data.
+The Streams, Waterbodies, and Dams datasets are shapefiles.
+Each of them has its own native data structure (e.g., a objects and their attributes).
+They use coded data values for attributes and they store the meaning of each code separately in a text file.
+For example, the attribute “purpose” in the Dams Dataset can have a value of “CI” which represents dam designated purposes of “Flood Control” in the letter “C” and “Irrigation” in the letter “I”.
+This is the case in these datasets for most of the attributes that have a categorical data value.
+Key metadata for these datasets like methods, sources and units are stored separately at the data supplier webpage.
+Thus users have to go back and forth between the data and its metadata to look for units and the meanings of coded values of each attribute.

+WaM-DaM therefore overcomes these semantic and syntax differences by imposing a persistent set of specifications on data semantics and syntax across all these data sources as discussed in Sections 3 and 4.
+Data users in the Bear River Watershed or others can utilize WaM-DaM as a central repository to organize disparate water management data and then use it to discover subsets of data across these sources and populate such data to their models.